Imaging and engineering correlated quantum matter

-Our research combines scanning probe microscopy with electronic transport measurements to study quantum materials and utilize them for new technologies, such as quantum computing.
+Our research combines scanning probe microscopy with nanofabrication techniques to image quantum materials and manipulate them at the nanoscale.

 Research Directions: